OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Xero Shoes Aqua X Sport

 The snug fit, with mesh panels for breathability and quick-release laces, makes it easy to get a comfortable and secure fit.
-And even better, the upper materials are sturdy and durable, and the thick sole offers excellent arch support, making these shoes suitable for long hikes.
+Even better, the upper materials are sturdy and durable, and the thick sole offers a fair amount of support for a barefoot shoe, making these suitable for long hikes.

 You can also use them as river shoes or hiking sandals for wet environments because they dry quickly.